Gospel

 around this strange love story, directors Chahine and Youssef created a film

-and a population struggling to keep some
+that reveals a chaotic society and a population struggling to keep some

 degree of sanity.